The Lowdown on Bayliner Deck Boats

 This is one of the key aspects of a Bayliner deck boat: The luxurious design.
 I think these are probably the nicest looking deck boats on the market right now.

 Part of this definitely has to do with the amount of storage space available to passengers.
-When you're looking to buy a deck boat, don't just think of the people you bring along, but also think about the things they'll bring.
+When you're looking to buy a deck boat, don't just think of the people you bring along, but also think about the things they'll bring, as well as gear like life jackets, dock lines, anchors and boat fenders that you'll need on any boat.

 Take the Bayliner 195 deck boat, which is probably the most family-friendly ride offered by Bayliner.